gztproject/GO-button/docs/index.rst

    This documentation is a work in progress, please use it as such :)

 .. attention::
    Currently the presets are set in the FW and cannot be changed by the user.
 A configurator program is planned for the future.

+   You can still select the default preset out of those.

    At the moment it's best to contact me if you have any specific needs or wishes.

    If you'd like to contribute to the project, you're warmly welcome :)